Jbleezy/BO2-Reimagined/README.md

 * Plane parts must be all acquired to craft
 * Plane fuel automatically picked up
 * Players no longer respawn in the Acid Trap
+* Zombies spawn in the Docks zone when in the Docks Gates zone
+* Zombies spawn in the Docks Gates zone when in the Docks zone

 #### Cell Block
 * Added Smoke Grenades to the Mystery Box